Wednesday, March 19, 2025

 Interviewer: (enthusiastically) Wow, I really like that!

 Brianna: Thank you!!
 Yea, so in my film the main character is a girl who's slightly different from the other two characters.
 She's kind of shut off from people and doesn't try hard to fit in, while the other two characters are classic mean girls.
 In the film, the two mean girls pressure the main character into drinking alcohol for the first time.
 It really conveys the issue of peer pressures and it dives into the life of teenagers and the classic cliques.
-The purpose in my film is the represent teens and show the struggles they face silently and the overall pressures of being a teen.
+The purpose of my film is to represent teens and show the struggles they face silently and the overall pressures of being a teen.

 Interviewer: Yea, bullying and peer pressure is are both really strong messages, I definitely think there should be more awareness of it, and your film seems to capture that.